pip-services/pip-services-docs/content/en/node/recipes/configuration/_index.md

 #### Serializing the ConfigParams object

-Lastly **ConfigParams** objects can be serialized/deserialized to/from JSON, YAML, or a plain string.
+Lastly, **ConfigParams** objects can be serialized/deserialized to/from JSON, YAML, or a plain string.

 ```typescript
 let anotherConfig = ConfigParams.fromLine("param1=123;param2=ABC");